dr4lera/discordserverprinter/README.md

 RECOMENDED PY VERSION 3.10-3.11 3.12+ is unstable for discord

+to use icon printer setup a second bot token inside of iconprinter.py or u can setup a second bot token slot in your env I personally was lazy and just jammed a second bot token in

 Uses dotenv set up a file named '.env' after installing the pre reqs

 pip install -r requirements.txt